 The art supplies an artist chooses to go back to time and time again — those Holy Grail items — are a very personal choice.
 You could even say that it’s not even a choice, it is something that happens organically as you experiment and test different supplies: Some you immediately fall in love with, and some you use once and then they get buried in the back of that one miscellany drawer.
+There are essential supplies that all artists should have.

 Photos via Craftsy blogger Antonella Avogadro